nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 The section below refers to the installation of the Holoscan SDK referred to as the **development stack**, designed for NVIDIA Developer Kits (arm64), and for x86_64 Linux compute platforms, ideal for development and testing of the SDK.

 :::{note}
-An alternative for the [IGX Orin Developer Kit](https://www.nvidia.com/en-us/edge-computing/products/igx/) is the [deployment stack](./deployment_stack.md), based on [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page) ([Yocto](https://www.yoctoproject.org/) build system) instead of Ubuntu.
+or Holoscan Developer Kits such as the [IGX Orin Developer Kit](https://www.nvidia.com/en-us/edge-computing/products/igx/), an alternative option is the [deployment stack](./deployment_stack.md), based on [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page) ([Yocto](https://www.yoctoproject.org/) build system) instead of Ubuntu.
 This is recommended to limit your stack to the software components strictly required to run your Holoscan application.
 The runtime Board Support Package (BSP) can be optimized with respect to memory usage, speed, security and power requirements.
 :::

 ## Prerequisites